stAItuned/content-manager/articles/Super-resolution-what-is-it-and-why-is-it-useful/Super resolution what is it and why is it useful.md

 target: Newbie
 topics: [Deep Learning, Computer Vision, Earth Observation]
 cover: cover.png
-title:  Super Resolution: what is it and why is it useful?
+title:  "Super Resolution: what is it and why is it useful?"
 language: English
 author: Gabriele Inzerillo
 ---